bathuru/DevOps-AngularUI/README.md

-# Angular9SpringbootClient
+# Angular9 Springboot Client

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.0-rc.7.

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run ng build' to build the project.
+The build artifacts will be stored in the 'dist/' directory.
+Use   the --prod flag for a production build.

+##RUN
+npm start
 http://localhost:4200/employees